Connecting students with design opportunities across Oregon

 Topic: STEM (Science, Technology, Engineering and Math)

-Program Type: Summer camps and after school programs
+Program Type: Summer camps and after-school

 OSU Precollege Programs engage K-12 students throughout the year in STEM topics.
 The academic programs and youth camps provide pathways to higher education and offer opportunities to enhance college readiness and career awareness.